msuhanov/regf/Windows registry file format specification.md

 0x2|REG_KEY_DONT_VIRTUALIZE|Disable registry write virtualization 0x4|REG_KEY_DONT_SILENT_FAIL|Disable registry open virtualization 0x8|REG_KEY_RECURSE_FLAG|Propagate virtualization flags to new child keys

+##### Debug
+When the *Debug* field and the *CmpRegDebugBreakEnabled* kernel variable are set to 1, a checked Windows kernel will execute the *int 3* instruction on a key access.
+A retail Windows kernel has this feature disabled.

 #### Key values list
 The *Key values list* has the following structure: